dineshkumares/info_extraction_receipts/README.md

 <i> Figure 2: An example of using an OCR engine: Tesseract for text extraction.</i>
 </p>

 The main issue/concern with this approach is that invoices do not follow a universal pattern.
 Utilities such as regex could be used to extract information based on pattern but it is not a scalable solution.
-As the data size increases, there is the need to deal with different patterns of documents which would break a brute-force searching algorithm.
+As the data size increases along with variability, there is the need to deal with different patterns of documents which would break a brute-force searching algorithm.

 <p align="center">
 <img src="figures/figure_1.png">